threelogy/threelogy.github.io/_video/celebrity/jaime--nicole.md

 ---
 Ponds Commercial Model Nicole Hernandez tied the knot! :)

+Her wedding video with her handsome groom, Jaime is so cool that it will make you want to watch it over & over again.

+We shot & edited this some 5 years ago.
+It’s a classic!

 For bookings, send us an email or call us at +63 2 4344428

 Email: inquiry@threelogyvideo.com

 Thank you for watching! :)